9sara0/PlatformerRun/README.md

 ## MVP Features:
   * GPS tracking
   * Runners have accounts (They can sign-up/sign-in/and sign-out)
-  * Hearing sound for gaining coins after running for a set distance.
+  * Hearing sound for gaining coins after running for a setdistance.
   * A user can collect points (by collecting coins).
   * Use's points should accumulate.
   * Leader-board (highest scores runners)